-The report sets out the financial particulars in the format prescribed by the MFMA and the MBRR.
-It also provides a high level overview of the organisation's financial viability and sustainability.
+The Mayor's Quarterly Report is prepared in compliance to Section 52 of the MFMA and sets out financial particulars in the format prescribed by the MFMA and the MBRR.

+It provides a high level overview of the organisation's financial viability and sustainability.